Kitisplode/minecraftMod-golemFirstStone/README.md

 **A simple mod to add the Golem Firsts from Minecraft Legends into Minecraft Java Edition.**

 Currently contains all the Firsts, including the First of Stone, the First of Oak, the First of Brick, and the first of Diorite.
-Also now includes Cobblestone Golems.
+Also now includes Cobblestone Golems, Plank Golems, and Mossy Golems.

+Note that all specifics (e.g. stats, materials, etc.) are subject to change as the mod further develops.

 ---